adamkornafeld/mygls-python/README.md

 # mygls-rest-client

- `mygls-rest-client` is a python client for the MyGLS REST API.
+ `mygls-rest-client` is a python client for the MyGLS REST API to create printable shipping labels.

 Before you can start interacting with the MyGLS REST API, you need an agreement with GLS.
 If you don’t have the required MyGLS login credentials please contact [GLS](https://gls-group.eu/GROUP/en/home).